TERTIARY

 NZ Certificate in Outdoor Experiences (Level 3)

-A course to challenge yourself in the outdoors and enhance teamwork and communication skills.
+A programme of study to challenge yourself in the outdoors and enhance teamwork and communication skills.
 You will build your technical skills in rock climbing, kayaking, rafting, bush craft and navigation, as well as theoretical skills to operate safely in the outdoors.

 Commences mid-February